-If you’re regularly falling victim to SMD (Severe Monday Dread), chances are you’re in the wrong job.
-Here are 5 sure fire signs that it's time to jack it all in and look for something else.
+If you're regularly falling victim to SMD (Severe Monday Dread), chances are you're in the wrong job.
+Here are five sure signs that it's time to start looking for something else.

 Your graduate job should simply be a starting point, with plenty of room to evolve.
 If you haven’t been offered any new training since you started, or the chance to build on & hone existing skills, the first course of action is to ASK for these opportunities!
 If your employer is a good one, they’ll be delighted that you want to widen your repertoire and will try their best to facilitate this development.
 After all, there’s a vested interest for them to make you the best worker you can be.

 If however, your plea for progression falls on deaf ears, it’s time to get out.
 Failing to learn new skills and keep up with industry trends/software/practises will leave you obsolete in an ever changing market.

 Your graduate job should be a real source of pride; not humiliation.
 The first thing to do is to ask yourself why you’re so embarrassed.
 Does your job in some way clash with your morals, values or interests?
 Is it too far removed from the career dreams you had set for yourself upon leaving university?
 Perhaps it’s a perceived lack of prestige that makes you feel bad about your work?